Scanning Probe Microscopy

 Brain-inspired computing

-We are interested in utilizing the control we have of individual spin states as well as coupling between atomic spins, as a platform to investigate various types of brain-inspired computing concepts.
+We are interested in utilising the control we have of individual spin states as well as coupling between atomic spins, as a platform to investigate various types of brain-inspired computing concepts.

 Artificial quantum matter: atom-by-atom

-We utilize surfaces combined with patterned atomic impurities as a platform to create electronic and magnetic artificial lattices.
-For example, with this method, we can utilize these platforms as a testbed to realize new states of matter, often not easily realized in crystals, as well as test many cutting-edge theories about the electronic and magnetic behavior, in these limits.
+We utilise surfaces combined with patterned atomic impurities as a platform to create electronic and magnetic artificial lattices.
+For example, with this method, we can utilise these platforms as a test bed to realize new states of matter, often not easily realized in crystals, as well as test many cutting-edge theories about the electronic and magnetic behavior, in these limits.

 Alex Khajetoorians in SPM lab